-Dr. Christopher Emdin is the Robert A. Naslund Endowed Chair in Curriculum Theory and Professor of Education at the University of Southern California; where he also serves as Director of youth engagement and community partnerships at the USC Race and Equity Center.
-He is also Scholar/Griot in Residence at Lincoln Center for the Performing Arts.
+Dr. Christopher Emdin is the Robert A. Naslund Endowed Chair in Curriculum Theory and a Professor of Education at the University of Southern California.
+He also serves as the Director of Youth Engagement and Community Partnerships at the USC Race and Equity Center.
+Additionally, he holds the position of Scholar/Griot in Residence at Lincoln Center for the Performing Arts.

-He previously served as Associate Director of the Institute for Urban and Minority Education and Director of the Science Education program at Teachers College, Columbia University.
+Previously, Dr. Emdin served as the Associate Director of the Institute for Urban and Minority Education and the Director of the Science Education program at Teachers College, Columbia University.

-Dr. Emdin is an alumni fellow at the Hip-hop Archive and Hutchins Center at Harvard University and was STEAM Ambassador for the U.S. Department of State and Minorities in Energy Ambassador for the U.S. Department of Energy.
+Dr. Emdin is an alumni fellow at the Hip-hop Archive and Hutchins Center at Harvard University.
+He has also served as a STEAM Ambassador for the U.S. Department of State and as a Minorities in Energy Ambassador for the U.S. Department of Energy.

-Dr. Emdin holds a Ph.D in Urban Education with a concentration in Mathematics, Science, and Technology; Masters degrees in both Natural Sciences and Education and Bachelors degrees in Physical Anthropology, Biology and Chemistry.
+Dr. Emdin holds a Ph.D. in Urban Education with a concentration in Mathematics, Science, and Technology.
+He has earned Master's degrees in Natural Sciences and Education and Bachelor's degrees in Physical Anthropology, Biology, and Chemistry.

-He is the creator of the #HipHopEd social media movement, Science Genius BATTLES and the CREATE Accelerator.
-He was recently named one of the 27 people bridging divides in the United States by Time magazine and the Root 100 lis of most influential African Americans.
+He is widely known as the creator of the #HipHopEd social media movement, Science Genius BATTLES, and the CREATE Accelerator.
+Time magazine recently recognized him as one of the 27 people bridging divides in the United States, and he has been listed in the Root 100 as one of the most influential African Americans.